paulsam1016/algs-overlay-dev/overlay/README.md

 Site: https://tournaments.tas.gg/

 ## Note
-When using for Tournaments other than ALGS `isFullName` and `showLogo` may not work, in such cases the Short names are used.
+When using for Tournaments other than ALGS `showFullName` and `showLogo` may not work, in such cases the Short names are used.

 ## Documentation
 - **matchUrl**<br>